10% Off for early bookings & 5% off groups & student Find out more

 This Mountain Gorillas & Mara Overland Camping Safari starts in Kenya’s bustling capital city of Nairobi.

-Leaving Nairobi we travel northwest descending into the vast Great Rift Valley, stretching around 6000km’s in length from Southwest Asia to central Mozambique.
-We make our way to the compact Lake Nakuru National Park, situated in the Great Rift Valley.
-This afternoon we take a game drive in smaller safari vehicles.
+Leaving Nairobi early on day one, we travel northwest descending into the vast Great Rift Valley.
+Stretching around 6000km’s in length from Southwest Asia to central Mozambique, the Great Rift Valley is a massive natural feature offering spectacular scenery.
+We make our way to the compact Lake Nakuru National Park in the Great Rift Valley, pausing along the escarpment to take in the stunning views.

-After experiencing the rich birdlife and abundant wildlife of Nakuru we continue northwest to our next stop, the rapidly expanding town of Eldoret.
-Climbing in altitude we make our way towards the Ugandan border, crossing the equator along the way and stopping to take photos.
-Our camp is located near Eldoret in a hilly area, once inhabited by the ancient Sirikwa tribe.
+Having experienced the rich birdlife and diverse wildlife of Nakuru, we drive northwest on day two, to our next stop - the rapidly expanding town of Eldoret.
+Crossing the equator along the way and stopping to take photos, we head to our camp located in the hills near Eldoret, an area once inhabited by the ancient Sirikwa tribe.

-On day four we travel west from Kampala to Queen Elizabeth National Park through the fertile Ugandan countryside of green terraced hillsides, lush banana plantations, steep mountains and dense forests.
-Arriving at the camp near Queen Elizabeth National Park you can take it easy or explore the area on foot and meet the locals.
+From Kampala, we travel west to Queen Elizabeth National Park crossing the Equator again along the way.
+Our drive takes us through the fertile Ugandan countryside of green terraced hillsides, lush banana plantations, steep mountains and dense forests.
+Arriving at our camp near Queen Elizabeth National Park on day four you are free to explore the area on foot, visit the local community or simply take it easy.

-Continuing into the heart of the breathtaking Kigezi Highlands of Uganda we arrive at scenic Lake Bunyoni, our base for mountain gorilla trekking.
-The ancient valley of Lake Bunyoni in the Kigezi Highlands region, known as the “Switzerland of Africa”, is a picturesque birding paradise.
-In fact the the word Bunyonyi means “the place of many little birds”.
+Continuing into the heart of the breathtaking Kigezi Highlands of Uganda we arrive at scenic Lake Bunyonyi, our base for mountain gorilla trekking.
+The ancient valley of Lake Bunyonyi in the Kigezi Highlands region, known as the “Switzerland of Africa”, is a picturesque birding paradise.
+In fact, the word Bunyoni means “the place of many little birds”.

 The experience of trekking mountain gorillas in the wild is for many travellers the most exciting and memorable African wildlife encounter on safari!

-We spend today travelling south to Nairobi and our camp just outside the capital city.
+We spend day 14 travelling south to Nairobi and our camp just outside the capital city.
+Tonight you can sample the lively nightlife of Nairobi and eat out at the famous Carnivore restaurant.

 Tomorrow we transfer to smaller safari vehicles that are more suitable for exploring the Masai Mara National Reserve.

-We take a scenic drive through the Great Rift Valley and head for the Masai Mara - famous for its large populations of big cats, stunning scenery and the Great Migration.
+Take a scenic drive through the Great Rift Valley lapping up the beautiful scenery en route to the Masai Mara National Reserve.
+One of Africa's top safari destinations, Masai Mara is famous for its large populations of big cats, savannah landscapes and the Great Migration.

 The next two nights are spent camping on the outskirts of the world-renowned Masai Mara Reserve, home to Africa’s Big Five - elephant, lion, rhino, buffalo and leopard.
 Our days are filled with game viewing drives in search of the abundant wildlife found in this 1510 km² game park.